open-amt-cloud-toolkit/docs/docs/Kubernetes/deployingk8s.md

 - [kubectl](https://kubernetes.io/docs/tasks/tools/)
 - [Helm CLI (v3.5+)](https://helm.sh/)

+!!!important "Important"
+    This deployment requires an external postgres db.
+Please see [postgres](https://www.postgresql.org/) for more information.

 !!!important "Important - For Linux"
     If deploying on a Linux machine, Docker Desktop is not available.
 You must use Docker Engine alongside a local Kubernetes cluster tool such as [minikube](https://minikube.sigs.k8s.io/docs/) or [kubeadm](https://kubernetes.io/docs/reference/setup-tools/kubeadm/).